ripsawridge/site/contents/content/cma/2023/bozeman-dubois.md

 *The town lies defenseless below.*

 We got to town and found a little store with some resupply options.
-And a friendly employee who had hiked the Appalachian Trail.
+And a friendly employee named Pringles who had hiked the Appalachian Trail.
 There was a cafeteria where we could buy a sandwich and a drink.
 Great!
 The wilderness ranger office was already closed.
 We'd have to try in the morning there to get permits.